Harphies/AI/AI.md

 - Model Development
   - developing several machine learning and deep learning architectures
 - Deployment : Using the model in production environment such as
-  - Deploying on a Mobile Application: model compression to smaller footprint before usage
+  - Deploying on a Mobile Applications: model compression to smaller footprint before usage
-  - Deploying on Web Application
+  - Deploying on Web Applications
   - Deploying on embedded devices